Cyrix126/gupaxx/IDEAS.md

 The README explains what XMRvsBeast it does but not what it is. we could improve this with either creating another tab or expanding the [current one](https://github.com/Cyrix126/gupaxx#what-is-gupaxxxmrvsbeast).

 > I think this necessary because noob users have no clue what XvB is.
-I know that it link their [website](https://xmrvsbeast.com/p2pool/), but that would just go right over their heads.
+I know that it links their [website](https://xmrvsbeast.com/p2pool/), but that site would just go right over their heads.

 ### Generated wallet